 8. PowerHouse Hub

-As a rule, construction workers work in unfavorable weather during different seasons.
+As a rule, construction workers work in unsafe weather during different seasons.
 When performing work tasks outdoors, at low/high temperature and wind, the worker is additionally overburdened given the complexity of the work they perform and the obligation to use personal protective equipment due to the risks to which they are exposed in the workplace.

 Therefore, working in cold/hot conditions can lead to lower work efficiency and a higher risk of work-related injuries and work-related illnesses.
 Extreme weather causes a decrease in mental and physical abilities, which increases the risk of injury at work.